Maikon/personal_blog/_posts/2014-07-03-stack-part-one.md

   }
 {% endhighlight %}

 And of course now the test will brake.
-In the next part I will show how we actual implementation looked like and explain it a bit more as it took me a while to wrap my head around.
+In the next part I will show how the actual implementation looked like and explain it a bit more as it took me a while to wrap my head around.
 I'll explain how the stack works a bit more especially with [Linked Lists](https://en.wikipedia.org/wiki/Linked_list) using some diagrams as well.
 Hopefully there's plenty food for thought here until tomorrow.